2023 Solar Incentives Guide for Montebello, CA - Tax Credits & Rebates

 What are some of the environmental benefits of switching to solar energy?

-You can lower your carbon footprint by 250 pounds of CO2 annually by installing solar panels.
-This adds up to around 5,000 pounds in 20 years.
-Solar is also a renewable energy source, meaning that making the switch reduces the drain on our planet's resources.
+You can decrease your carbon footprint by 250 pounds of CO2 annually when you install solar panels.
+This adds up to roughly 5,000 pounds in 20 years.
+In addition, solar power is a renewable energy source, which means that switching your home over lessens the drain on our planet's resources.

 How long until the federal solar tax credit ends?